 BA, University of Wisconsin, Madison

 Field of Study

-Early American History; History of the Atlantic World; Intellectual History; History of Political Thought and Politics; Cultural History; Historiography; Digital Humanities.
+American History; Intellectual History; History of Political Thought and Politics; History of Education; History of the Atlantic World; Historiography; Digital Humanities.

 Department of History

 Area of Expertise